Atomic Roooster

 Atomic Roooster [sic], also spelled Atomic Ro-o-oster on some later CD reissues, is the first album by British rock band Atomic Rooster, with keyboardist Vincent Crane, bassist and vocalist Nick Graham and drummer Carl Palmer.

 A few weeks after its release, guitarist and vocalist John Du Cann joined and Nick Graham, the original vocalist and bassist, left.
 Du Cann subsequently overdubbed three of the album's tracks for a projected US release.
 However, the album never saw US release and the overdubbed tracks eventually surfaced on a second pressing of the album in the UK (though with no corrections to the album credits), and subsequent CD reissues.

 On the Australian pressing on Interfusion, the rooster's breasts were painted over with feathers on the cover.
+The South African edition was similarly censored, albeit only the rooster's nipples were airbrushed over.

 The album was reissued on vinyl in 2016.